-- Working Hours: Office hours generally start at 9 AM and lasts till 5 PM from Monday to Friday, during summer.
-On winters the closing time is usually 4 PM.
+- Working Hours: Office hours generally start at 9 AM and last till 5 PM from Monday to Friday, during summer.
+In winter the closing time is usually 4 PM.
 This is true for both government and private organizations.

 - Electricity: Bhutan uses the standard voltage of 230 V with most of the electricity generated from hydroelectric projects.

-Visa clearance needs to be obtained by all travelers before entering Bhutan.
-The only exceptions for this procedure are the nationals from India, Bangladesh, and the Maldives, who only need to have a valid passport with at least 6 months validity.
+Visa clearance needs to be obtained by all travellers before entering Bhutan.
+The only exceptions to this procedure are the nationals from India, Bangladesh, and the Maldives, who only need to have a valid passport with at least 6 months of validity.

 There are three land borders to enter Bhutan via land i.e. Phuntsholing, Gelephu, and Samdrup Jongkhar.
 The border in Phuntsholing joins Bhutan and India in the south, linking with West Bengal.
 Gelephu lies in the southwestern part of Bhutan and is a direct link to Thimpu which is only about 250m away.
 From the southeast border of Bhutan with India, you will pass through Assam and cross the border to enter Samdrup Jongkhar.
 It is the longest stretch which will take you about 3 days to reach the capital.